 2. Do Not Try to be Everywhere

-Do not be greedy by trying to write about everything.
-It will only do you more harm than good.
+Do not create a multi niche blog as a beginner.
 Your readers will be confused as to what actually is the topic of your blog.

-Your blog needs to be known for something.
-If you are passionate about technology, then your blog should represent that so whenever someone visits your blog, such a person won’t need anyone coming to explain what the blog idea is.
-The blog contents must have solved that issue already.
+Your blog needs to stand for a particular topic..
+If you are passionate about technology, then your blog should represent that so whenever a visitor lands on your blog, they already know what the blog is about.

-More so, Google tends to favor niche-targetted blogs over multiple-niche blogs.
-Blogging on a single niche is one of the criteria that can help you rank your new blog on Google quickly.
+More so, Google tends to favor niche-targeted blogs over multi-niche blogs.
+Blogging on a single niche is one of the criteria that can help you rank your new blog on search engines quickly.

-After you start getting results with the less competitive topics around your niche, you can consider trying the big topics as you grow.
+After you start getting results with the less competitive micro topics around your niche, you can consider expanding to other areas of your niche as you keep growing.

 4. Identify Your Target Audience

-Knowing your target audience is a vital factor to consider while building your blog.
-You need to know the category of people you wish to serve; they must be people who share the same passion with you and are interested in the topic you are writing.
+Knowing your target audience is a vital factor to consider while building your personal blog.
+You need to know the category of people you wish to serve; they must be people who are interested in your blog topic.